Quantcast

 How Does a Latex Mattress Feel?

 If you've never slept on a latex mattress before, and aren't quite familiar with what a latex mattress is, it's understandable that you're curious to know how it feels.
-Well, latex is used to make tough products such as car tires and sports shoes, but it also makes softer ones like gloves, balloons, and mattresses.
+Latex is used to make tough products such as car tires and sports shoes, but it also makes softer ones like gloves, balloons, and mattresses.
 Better yet, latex mattresses are commonly known for their comfort and durability.

-So, if you are online shopping for a new latex mattress, and you’re not sure how it'll feel, you're in the right place.
+If you are online shopping for a new latex mattress, and you’re not sure how it'll feel, you're in the right place.
 Don't worry if you come across common phrases mattress manufacturers use, such as natural latex mattresses, medium-firm latex mattresses, Dunlop latex, or Talalay latex.
 This article will break down the factors that determine how a latex mattress feels to help you choose the right one for you.

-Factors that Affect How a Latex Mattress Feels
+Factors That Affect How a Latex Mattress Feels

 Some latex mattresses are made of pure natural latex harvested from the rubber plant, while others are made of synthetic latex, or a blend of both.
 Natural latex is eco-friendly, more durable, and feels bouncier than synthetic latex.
 Despite these general differences, both natural and synthetic latex make a wide range of latex mattresses with similar characteristics.